void-echo/SDU-OS-Project/README.md

 # SDU-OS-Project

-> Attention: This project repository is private, and only for the members of the group.

 This project is made possible by Void Echo and Three Liang @ Shandong University, School of Software Engineering.

 The project is a simple OS, which is based on the book "Nachos: Not Another Completely Heuristic Operating System" by Andrew S. Tanenbaum.